minubae/python_mathematics/README.md

-# Examples of Math Coding  in Python
+# Programming Mathematics with Python

 ### 1. Basic